jamesk1/4944F/README.txt

 x <- c(4, 5, 6....)
 To run the test itself, the command is t.test(x,y)
-Notice that it takes two arguments so y shold be a list of numbers as well.
+Notice that it takes two arguments so y should be a list of numbers as well.
-By default it's unpaired
+By default, the test sample sets are unpaired